djsudduth/keep-it-markdown/README.md

 ```
 If you entered your Google email and application password correctly, you should see a successful login with the statement -> "You've succesfully logged into Google Keep!"

-**If this step keeps failing see 'Key Callouts' #9 below, or, if you are using Python 3.10 or greater and have issues with the login - see this note: https://github.com/djsudduth/keep-it-markdown/issues/72**
+**If this step keeps failing see 'Key Callouts' #9 below, or, if you are using Python 3.10 or greater and have issues with the login - see Advanced Docker Setup below or read this note: https://github.com/djsudduth/keep-it-markdown/issues/72**

 ## Usage
 Congrats!
 You can now run KIM.
 Simply start by running: